Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health: Theoretical Analysis

 The rank $r$ is allowed to increase slowly as $n$ and $p$ grow.
-The (approximate) reduced rank covariance structure has been explored by \cite{james2000principal} and \cite{peng2009geometric} for sparse functional data, where only a few irregularly (randomly) spaced observations are available on each subject.
+The (approximate) reduced-rank covariance structure is explored by \cite{james2000principal} and \cite{peng2009geometric} for sparse functional data, where only a few irregularly (randomly) spaced observations are available on each subject.
 They view the rank restriction as a form of regularization to avoid over-parametrization.
-The same reasoning applies to our scenario, as only a fraction of trajectories are observed for each subject.
+The same reasoning applies to our scenario, because only a fraction of the trajectories are observed for each subject.